On expansions for nonlinear systems, error estimates and convergence issues: Formal expansions for linear dynamics

 \subsection{Logarithm of flows, coordinates of the first kind}

 In the particular case where $a(t)$ is a constant element $a \in \mathcal{A}_1(X)$, evaluating the iterated integrals in \eqref{a.sigma} yields the elegant formula $x(t) = x^\star \exp (ta)$, with the notation of \eqref{def:exp}.
-Of course, it is no longer valid for a time-varying dynamic (because the indeterminates do not commute \emph{a priori}), but one can wish to find an object of which the flow is the exponential, the so-called ``\emph{logarithm of the flow}''.
-In this section, we recall and prove \cref{thm:formal.log}, which states that the logarithm of flows of formal linear differential equations is given by explicit Lie brackets.
-Our proof follows the method proposed in \cite[Section 3]{MR886816} and relies on well-known algebraic results, which we recall, for the sake of giving a self-contained presentation.
-Another related approach, relying on Ree's theorem and shuffle relations satisfied by the Chen-Fliess series coefficients is developed in \cite{MR1972790,MR1603219,MR100011,MR1231799}.
+Of course, it is no longer valid for a time-varying dynamic (because the indeterminates do not commute), but one can wish to find an object of which the flow is the exponential, the \emph{logarithm of the flow}.

+In this section, we recall and prove \cref{thm:formal.log}, which states that the logarithm of flows of formal linear differential equations is given by explicit Lie brackets. {The key argument is the structure result \cref{thm:log-lie}, which states that the logarithm of the flow is a Lie series, and of which we give an elementary proof based on the differential equation satisfied by the logarithm of the flow.} We rely on well-known algebraic results, which we recall, for the sake of giving a self-contained presentation.